publicdocs/uscode/assets/md/titles/usc29/us/usc/t29/ch16/schI/ptA/m__us_usc_t29_s722.md

             (D)

-                (i) a description of the rights and remedies available to such an individual including, if appropriate, recourse to the processes set forth in subsection (c) of this section; and
+                (i) a description of the rights and remedies available to such an individual including, if appropriate, recourse to the processes set forth in subsection (c); and

                 (ii) a description of the availability of a client assistance program established pursuant to [section 732 of this title][/us/usc/t29/s732] and information about how to contact the client assistance program.